GoogleCloudPlatform/fda-mystudies/deployment/README.md

 #### Changes to secrets when upgrading to 2.0.11 or greater

-The following secrets which shoud be part of this release:
+The following secrets need to be added for this release:
 -   `manual_region_id`
 -   `manual_consent_enabled`
 -   `manual_fhir_enabled`